The watermelon peperomia aka Peperomia argyreia [pep-er-ROH-mee-uh ar-GY-ree-uh] is an herbaceous perennial native to

 How To Propagate Peperomia Argyreia

-It is almost impossible not to propagate this plant.
-Grow the plant from stem cuttings or leaf cuttings in soil or water.
+It is almost impossible not to propagate the watermelon peperomia plant.
+Grow the plant from a leaf or stem cutting in soil or water.

 To propagate plants from leaf cuttings, cut a leaf in half and press it into the soil.
 New plants will grow from the veins.
 The use of rooting hormone speeds the rooting process.

 To propagate from stem cuttings, leave the stem on the leaf, and place it in clean water.
 Change the water every couple of days.
 You will soon see roots appear.